maravondra/Katas2023/README.md

 ### pool E-Mail application

 Pool E-Mail application is activated regulary from Cloud Scheduler CRON (6-trigged pool E-Mail).
 It could be for example for every 1 minutes set up.
 In this case the pool E-Mail application pull one fifth of users E-Mail.
 This way we reach that each E-Mail will be trigged with period of 5 minutes.
 The arrow (7-poll E-Mail) check the E-Mail and get back the relevant E-Mails, the amount of E-Mails to be fetched is based on a timestamp stored on a per user basis to make sure only new E-Mails are polled and checked.
-If the data from E-Mail are matching our filter criteria the data is pushed to Dataflow, which will create the unified dataset in Big Query (8-to Dataflow).
+If the data from E-Mail are matching our filter criteria the data is pushed to Dataflow, which will create the unified dataset in BigQuery (8-to Dataflow).

 ### data application